fabnicolas/php-telegram-api-wrapper/README.md

 # Telegram API WebServer in PHP/RDBMS
 Do you want to manage a Telegram bot on a web server with PHP+SQL architecture?

-Do you want to integrate your client applications (Java Desktop, Android, iOS, whatever) with Telegram API, so that you/your application can send/receive messages and photos?
+Do you want to integrate your client applications (Java Desktop, .NET apps, Android APKs, iOS apps, frontend AJAX requests, whatever) with Telegram API, so that you/your application can send/receive messages and photos?

 Then this web server, lightweight and easy to configure, will do for your case.